mauricioabreu/sre-hands-on/README.md

 ## Understanding SLOs and SLIs

 **SLIs** are metrics that quantify the performance and behavior of your system or service.

 **SLOs** define the acceptable levels of performance or reliability based on SLIs.

+SLOs are a tool to:
+* Help you deciding what are the next steps on evolving your systems
+* What parts of the system need more caring
+* Negotiate improvements with stakeholders

+All of this driven by data.

 ### Availability